|What you "don't need" on your Great Loop Boat

-During the day, my VHF radios were on, so was my fish/depth finder, my GPS Chart plotter, and often my AM/FM radio.
+During the day, my VHF radios are on, so is my fish/depth finder, my GPS Chart plotter, and often my AM/FM radio.
 In addition, my cellphones &

 I cruise the Great Loop by the seasons.
 Therefore since I am in the far North in Summer, and in the far south in Winter, I very seldom ever

 need air conditioning.
 I am not always actually cruising, I have friends, family and all sorts of occasions to stop & linger in destinations along the

 About twice a month (where there are interesting things to see and do), I will check in to a hotel for the weekend.
 There, I can enjoy a good

 long hot bath or shower with unlimited hot water and room service.
 It also allows me to explore the area more as a 'tourist' than a boater.
 This is

 something I always suggest "couples" cruising together do fairly often on a regular basis.
 (Guys, you gotta keep that 1st Mate happy!)

 |What you "do need" on your Great Loop Boat